 HTTP Client

 Evaliphy provides a built-in HTTP client fixture to simplify calling your RAG application's API.
-It's a higher-level interface over the native Fetch API, automatically handling retries, timeouts, and logging.
+It's a higher-level interface over the native Fetch API, automatically handling retries, timeouts, and session management.

 Usage in Evaluations